Boojith/FinzlyLoan/README.md

 # FinzlyLoan
-Backend of the load management application
+Backend of the loan management application